SX and EZ-3 CX Tadpole Recumbent Tricycles

 bag, basket, etc.

-The seat height at 14” is about the highest I’ve seen on a tadpole.
-This
+height at 14” is on the higher end for a tadpole.
+This makes it easier

 Pedal steer is noticeable when you are pushing hard, worse than on some